 Align the wooden corner trims over the side panel framing, and secure at the top, middle and bottom with screws.
 Repeat this for all four corners.

 Fold down the roof felt overhangs, and affix the fascia boards to the ends of the roof.
 Secure at each end, and the middle.

-Pre-drill a screw hole to the finials, and affix to the apex at each end to neaten the appearance.
-Trim any roof felt with a knife.
+Pre-drill screw holes into the finials, and affix to the apex at each end to neaten the appearance.
+Trim any excess roof felt with a knife.

 7. Install windows

 Working outside the shed, insert a plastic glazing strip onto the window lip.

 Put a pane of styrene in the frame, and cover one edge with a framing piece.
 Repeat for the second pane before adding the centre frame piece.